A Registered Retirement Savings Plan (RRSP) is an investment account designed to help you save and invest for your retirement.

 Other types of RRSP accounts include a locked-in retirement account.

 Each year, the government allows you to contribute up to 18% of your earned income up to a maximum amount.
-In 2020, the maximum annual RRSP contribution limit is $27,230.
+In 2022, the maximum annual RRSP contribution limit was $29,210.
+For 2023, the maximum annual RRSP limit is $30,780.

 If you have a company-sponsored pension plan, your annual contribution limit is reduced by your pension contribution.

-The maximum annual RRSP contribution limit over the last 10 years are:
+The maximum annual RRSP contribution limit over the last 10 years:

 If you contribute more than your RRSP contribution room, it is considered an over-contribution.
-The CRA allows a buffer up to $2,000 in excess contributions, after which you start paying a 1% penalty per month on the excess amount.
+The CRA allows a buffer of up to $2,000 in excess contributions, after which you start paying a 1% monthly penalty on the excess amount.

 Learn more about RRSP over-contributions.

 You have 60 days into the new year to make contributions on your tax return for the previous year.
-For example, in 2020, your RRSP contributions until March 2, 2020, were eligible to be deducted on your 2019 income tax return.
+For example, in 2023, your RRSP contributions until March 1, 2023, are eligible to be deducted from your 2022 income tax return.

 When your RRSP contributions are deducted from your taxable income, it results in tax savings.
 If you contributed $10,000 and your marginal tax rate is 40%, you save $4,000 and get this back as a tax refund.